Tim Pickup: Manly Rugby Union

-Pickup's Rugby League career stalled when his family relocated as the Western Suburbs RLFC did not grant a transfer/release for Tim to further his career with any club other than Wests, and especially not to Manly-Warringah.
+Pickup's Rugby League career stalled when his family relocated to Sydney's Northern Beaches as the Western Suburbs RLFC did not grant a transfer/release for Tim to further his craft with any other club than Wests, and especially not with Manly-Warringah RLFC.

-With options few and far between Pickup tagged along with a work mate to the Manly Rugby Club and never having played the sport, quickly rose through the grades in the pre-season and was named starting 1st grade stand-off as a 17-year-old in the first game of the 1966 season, against reigning Premiers Randwick.
-Pickup played three straight years at five-eighth/stand-off uninterrupted, never missing the 1st grade starting line-up through form or injury.
-Manly was competitive during the entirety of Pickup's tenure, his last ever game for the club being the 1968 Grand Final which they lost to Sydney University, 23–6.
-A Manly teammate of Pickup's was future dual-international Steve Knight, who was also a teenager at the time.
+With few options left to continue his Rugby League career Pickup tagged along with a work mate to the Manly Rugby Union Club and having never played the sport, quickly rose through the grades in the pre-season and was named starting First Grade stand-off as a 17-year-old in the first game of the 1966 season, against reigning Premiers Randwick.
+Pickup played three straight years at five-eighth /stand-off uninterrupted, never missing the First Grade starting line-up through form or injury, never playing a single lower grade match.
+Manly were competitive during the entirety of Pickup's tenure, his last ever game for the club being the 1968 Grand Final which they lost to Sydney University, 23–6.